dbperry17/MD-public/README.md

 # MD-public

 My scripts for use in [Memento Database](https://mementodatabase.com/).
-Unfortunately, it appears that the option to add a JS library via GitHub only works for the root folder, so everything must be put in here.

-Since I can't use subfolders, all files will be using a naming convention similar to the subfolder paths that I *would* be using.

-Further, Git is not integrated into the app, as far as I can tell, and I typically use it exclusively on my phone anyway, so all updates will unfortunately be manual.
+Unfortunately, Git is not integrated into the app, as far as I can tell, and I typically use it exclusively on my phone anyway, so all updates will unfortunately be manual.

----

 # Purpose of these scripts